amosbatto/pmcommunity/checkgroups/README.md

 ### Using *checkgroup*`.setOnchange()`

 The [*control*.setOnchange()](http://wiki.processmaker.com/3.1/JavaScript_Functions_and_Methods#control.setOnchange)
-for checkgroups has its own idiosyncrasies.
+method for checkgroups has its own idiosyncrasies.
 The `newValue` in the change event handler function will be an array of the values of the currently selected options.
 However, the `oldValue` will be a JSON string holding an array the values of the previously selected options.
 In order to use that array, it needs to first be decoded with